WELCOME TO CAMP SONSHINE!

 Medications at Camp

-If your child will need to take any medications during the camp day, please visit the website to obtain a Drug Authorization Form.
-This form will need to be turned into the First Aid Supervisor or office staff at drop off along with the medicine.
+If your child will need to take any medications during the camp day, please fill out the MEDICATION FORM on your camper’s online registration dashboard.
 For the safety of your child and the other children at camp, Please DO NOT send any medication to camp with your child in his or her backpack.
 An adult needs to bring any medication into the First Aid Supervisor, the office, or give it to a director.

 Emergency Contact Person(s)